aptalca/docker-guacamole/README.md

 Guacamole
 ====

-Dockerfile for Guacamole 0.9.9 with embedded MariaDB (MySQL) Authentication
+Dockerfile for Guacamole 0.9.11 with embedded MariaDB (MySQL) and LDAP authentication

 Guacamole is a clientless remote desktop gateway.
 It supports standard protocols like VNC and RDP.